jameslan/libxml2-wasm/README.md

 ## Supported Environments

-This library is an ES module and uses [top level await](https://caniuse.com/?search=top%20level%20await), it requires the minimum version of the following environments,
+Due to the usage of WebAssembly, ES module and [top level await](https://caniuse.com/?search=top%20level%20await) etc, it requires the minimum version of the following environments,

 |Environment|Version|